arbor-sim/arbor/doc/cpp/morphology.rst

         A list of the segments.

+    .. cpp:function:: std::string show()

+        Return a string containing an ASCII rendering of the tree.

 .. cpp:function:: std::pair<segment_tree, segment_tree> split_at(const segment_tree& t, msize_t id)

     Split a segment_tree into a pair of subtrees at the given id,